MicrosoftDocs/win32/desktop-src/Msi/modulesubstitution-table.md

 ---
-Description: 'The ModuleSubstitution table specifies the configurable fields of a module database and provides a template for the configuration of each field.' ms.assetid: '8e94c31f-b3a7-4f3a-aec4-32b0e1dd5400'
+Description: The ModuleSubstitution table specifies the configurable fields of a module database and provides a template for the configuration of each field. ms.assetid: 8e94c31f-b3a7-4f3a-aec4-32b0e1dd5400
 title: ModuleSubstitution Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ModuleSubstitution Table